tiffanyycheng99/D3_challenge/README.md

 The  visualization, which is hosted on index.html, is a scatter plot between two dynamically-selected variables of different health risks and demographics.
 Labels on both axes may be selected to decide which data to display, with the plot animating the transitions of the points upon selection.
 Hovering over the different data points will reveal a tool-tip element that will provide exact information of the specific State and its' health risk and demographic statitstic.
 Additionally, a brief analysis highlights the key trends observed from the visualization and possible explanations that can be further studied.

+Please navigate to [website](https://tiffanyycheng99.github.io/D3_challenge/) to use and interact with visualization.

 ## Files